9 Easy Homemade Recipes To Make Custard For Babies

 2. Which is healthier, yogurt or custard for babies?

 Yogurt is a healthier option for babies.
-Studies indicate that yogurt positively affects babies’ gut microbiotaiXThe community of microorganisms composition and reduces infectious diarrhea (4).
+Studies indicate that yogurt positively affects babies’ gut microbiotaiThe community of microorganisms composition and reduces infectious diarrhea (4).
 You may introduce unsweetened yogurt to your babies from six months (5).

 3. Is custard a better choice than other sugary snacks for babies?

 Homemade custards prepared using healthy ingredients, such as fresh fruits, unsweetened yogurt, nuts, seeds, and dry fruits, are better than other sugary snacks.
 Sugary snacks are high in added sugar, which upon regular consumption can expose the baby to potential health issues, such as unwanted weight gain and dental cavities.
+Therefore, prepare custard at home using natural and nutritious ingredients to make nutrient-enriched mixes for babies.

 4. What are the potential health risks of eating custard for babies?